 Why 25?
-In 1999, three economics professors from Trinity University in San Antonio conducted a study of the stock market and determined retirees should have a portfolio that large to allow them to withdrawal 4% the first year of retirement, and increase this amount each year to match inflation.
+In 1999, three economics professors from Trinity University in San Antonio conducted a study of the stock market and determined retirees should have a portfolio that large to allow them to withdraw 4% in the first year of retirement and increase this amount each year to match inflation.
 Based on the historical returns offered by markets, retirees could live comfortably for at least 30 years with this strategy.

 But if you retire at age 30, you won’t want to start looking for a job as a 60-year-old because your portfolio ran out of funds.
 FIRE practitioners set a goal of amassing far more than the 25 times their annual retirement expenses to help increase the odds they’ll remain financially independent for the long haul.
 “The 4% rule is still a valid foundation, but that doesn’t mean we’re just going to blindly follow it regardless of what happens,” said Steve Adcock, a FIRE blogger who runs the website ThinkSaveRetire.